 Fred, John, Val at Alpine Peak Summit - 1,400 feet above Sawtooth Lake

 View southeast toward Williams, Merritt and Thompson Peaks

 Heading down toward Sawtooth Lake

 Dark purple clouds with rain sheets underneath had gathered during our summit celebration.
 When we heard distant thunder, we decided to get down.
 Although lightening was just over the ridge, we were spared the storm.
 We hiked south along the ridge for a short distance and then aimed for the south end of Sawtooth Lake.
 This way treks over alternating tree islands and boulder/talus fields, and it's fun to "skate" down through the scree.
 Again, John descended by his own route, through more rock, it seemed.
 We found him at the bottom on the trail, a bit scraped up and bleeding from a fall.
-But John is tough with a lot of experience with falling (he and Val are skydivers), so we resumed our hike along Sawtooth Lake, chattering happily, now that we achieved our goal.
+But John is tough with a lot of experience with falling (he and Val are skydivers), so we resumed our hike along Sawtooth Lake, chattering happily.
 Before heading away from Sawtooth Lake, we cooled our feet in splashing crystal clear outlet creek.
 Walking down the trail with the wide valley spread at our feet, we passed uphill hikers, on their way to that extraordinary lake.
 But what we four had just seen, hiking above and beyond, few people get to witness.
 "What should our next summit be?"
 I asked.
 Maybe in the future the mountains I climb will have less rise and distance and the summit easier to obtain.
 As long as I am able, I will never stop climbing mountains.
 I bet we four will continue to climb them as long as we can.